LisaZiegler/NASA_IDS_LIS_Project/FVCOM2.7/CreatingINPUTS_readme.md

 |Weather        | ***NARR 3-day***|
 |Temp/Salt_OBC  | ***CT_DEEP***   |

-> the name you used to call your ***run.dat*** file is what you will used at the beginning of each named forcing file ...that is just how FVCOM identifies and calls each forcing files
+> the name used to call the ***run.dat*** file is what the user will insert at the beginning of each named forcing file ...that is just how FVCOM identifies and calls each forcing files

 *Example*